When Should I Complain?

 Did You Know?

-The Commissioner of Canada Elections is the independent officer responsible for ensuring compliance with, and enforcement of, the Canada Elections Act (the Act) and the Referendum Act.
+The Commissioner of Canada Elections is the independent officer responsible for ensuring that the Canada Elections Act (the Act) and the Referendum Act are complied with and enforced.

-The Act defines and regulates activities during the writ period and the Commissioner and his staff work to ensure that political entities, third-party organizations, stakeholder groups and other individuals engaged in the electoral process do so in compliance with the rules.*
+The Act defines and regulates activities related to federal electoral events.
+The Commissioner and his staff work to ensure that political entities, third parties, and other individuals and entities engaged in the electoral process do so in compliance with the rules.*